 - Around 20% of their current suppliers will account for 80% of the invoices processed.

-- A moderate percentage of suppliers will trade with more than one service area or department within the organisation.
+- A moderate percentage of suppliers will trade with more than one service area or department within the organization.

 - A high percentage of subjective general ledger codes will account for spend.

-- Little effort is made to categorise suppliers (e.g. high risk, routine, sundry etc.), manage performance and co-ordinate information across departments.
+- Little effort is made to categorize suppliers (e.g. high risk, routine, sundry etc.), manage performance and co-ordinate information across departments.

 This presents a number of challenges for Procurement AND Finance.
-Without a clear and formalised strategy for identifying and engaging with suppliers, it is difficult to:
+Without a clear and formalized strategy for identifying and engaging with suppliers, it is difficult to: